AI Visibility Perimeter

 Workflow Mapping

-Understand where AI systems influence business processes, documentation and knowledge production.
+Understand where AI systems influence business processes, documentation and knowledge production inside the visibility perimeter.

 Operational Traceability